Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Based on your Plano, TX business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on the nature of your Plano, TX business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
 You can take this deduction using one of two methods:

 - Take the standard mileage deduction of 67 cents per mile for gas and electric vehicles; or